-One of the most important things that the Hillman Cancer Center offers patients is treatment from specialists in rare cancers, including mesothelioma.
-Cancers like mesothelioma are not common and neither are experts in how to treat it.
-Victims of asbestos and mesothelioma need places like Hillman where they can find the people who are able to treat them.
+One of the most important things the Hillman Cancer Center offers patients is treatment from specialists in rare cancers, including mesothelioma.
+Mesothelioma is rare, and so are experts in how to treat it.
+Victims of asbestos and mesothelioma need places like Hillman where they can find the people who can treat them.

 A Staff of Mesothelioma Specialists